casangi/casadocs/docs/tasks/task_uvcontsub2021.rst

-   To ease analysis of the fitted model, we produce an output MS with the continuum subtracted data in the DATA column, and the fitted model in the MODEL column:
+   To ease analysis of the fitted model, we produce an output MS with the continuum subtracted data in the DATA column, and the fitted model in the MODEL column.
+In contrast to the examples above, *fitspec* is not specified which implies that all channels are used for fitting purposes in all the SPWs:

    .. code-block:: python